Writers Read Author Series 2014-15

 Clark has also published in the Alaska Quarterly Review, The Believer, Blackbird, Southwest Review, Yale Review as well as in a variety of anthologies and special series.
 Currently, he serves as a visiting assistant professor of literature and interdisciplinary honors at Valparaiso University in Valparaiso, Indiana , where he held a Lilly Postdoctoral Fellowship from 2012-2014.
 His other honors include the Olive B. O’Connor Fellowship in Poetry at Colgate University, the Guy Owen Prize of the Southern Poetry Review, the 30 Below Prize of Narrative Magazine, and a Tennessee Williams Scholarship from the Sewanee Writer’s Conference.
 The editor-in-chief of 32 Poems, he has also served on the staffs of Meridian, Virginia Quarterly Review, Iron Horse Literary Magazine, and the Best New Poets anthology.

 - November 5 – Sheri Bailey

 - February 4 – Martha Woodroof

 Sign language is available upon request.

 The opening Writers Read event in September will be held in Lehman auditorium at 8 p.m.
 Students with EMU ID admitted free; others $5.

-The remaining three Writers Read events will be at 6:30 p.m.
+The remaining four Writers Read events will be at 6:30 p.m.
 Light refreshment available.
 Donations accepted.